 The page is available only when the PHP and the Framework MVC Structure Support plugins are enabled.
-The plugins are bundled with PhpStorm and activated by default.
-If the plugins are not activated, enable them on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+The plugins are activated by default.
+If the plugins are disabled, enable them on the Plugins page as described in Enabling and Disabling Plugins.

 Use this page to enable viewing the structure of your framework-specific project in the terms of the Model-View-Controller pattern.